-Good fences make good neighbours — Robert Lee Frost.
+Good fences make good neighbours. — Robert Lee Frost.

-Private property goes hand in hand with the concepts of rights, freedom and peace:
+Private Property goes hand in hand with the concepts of rights, freedom and peace:

-Everyone has the right to preserve and enjoy his property, which is their own life and the peacefully acquired belongings.
-“Don’t tread on me”.
+Everyone has the right to preserve and enjoy his property, which is his own life and his peacefully acquired belongings.

-The recognition of private property leads to the non-aggression principle and the self-defence right.
+The recognition of Private Property leads to the non-aggression principle and the self-defence right.

 Free trade is God's diplomacy and there is no other certain way of uniting people in the bonds of peace. — Richard Cobden.

-Trade turns strangers familiar with each other, while creating benefits for honest participants and disincentivizing hostiles attitudes.
+It turns strangers familiar with each other, while creating benefits for honest participants and disincentivizing hostiles attitudes.

 It is almost a general rule that where there are mild customs, there is trade and that where there is trade, customs are mild. — Montesquieu noticed in 1748.